spreadshirt/erb-hiera-generator/README.md

 Ruby script to use Puppets erb/hiera features without the need to have puppet installed.

 ## Preparation

-We suggest to use erb-hiera-generator with docker to avoid dependency problem on your local maschine.
+We suggest to use erb-hiera-generator with docker to avoid dependency problems on your local machine.

 ```
 docker -t build erb-hiera-generator .